aljedaxi/zettel/pages/z_communicating_with_slip_boxes.md

 > This requires the addition of randomness (Zufall) into the system—randomness in the sense that the agreement of the different comparative schemata is not been fixed, or that the information which is transmitted by communication is correct, but rather that this happens (or does not happen) “at the occasion” of communication.
 ##
 > It proves to be similar to our own memory in that it does not have a thoroughly constructed order of its entirety, not hierarchy, and most certainly no linear structure like a book.
 ##
-> we must give up the idea in preparing a card index that there should be privileged places or slips that have a special quality of guaranteeing knowledge.
-Every note is only an element which receives its quality only from the network of links and back-links within the system.
+> Every note is only an element which receives its quality only from the network of links and back-links within the system.
 ##